Configuring PyCharm to Work on the VM

 Configuring remote interpreter via virtual box

-Now open the Settings/Preferences dialog box again ( on the main toolbar), and click the page Project Interpreter.
+Now open the Settings/Preferences dialog again and select the page Project Interpreter.
 Here you can select an interpreter from the drop-down list, but what if none of the suggested interpreters meets your needs?
 Then click the icon to define your own one.
 Select Add on the drop-down menu.

-In the Configure Remote Python Interpreter dialog box, you have to specify the server settings.
+In the Configure Remote Python Interpreter dialog, you have to specify the server settings.
 These settings can be taken from the Vagrant configuration file you've already defined.
 All the server setting fields are filled with the values, taken from the Vagrant configuration file:

 Note that the path mappings are defined automatically.
 However, you can click to add your own path mappings: